uihilab/HydroSignal/README.md

 - **Male-female patch cables:**
   - Used to ensure secure and stable connections

 ### Device Registration

+Web application can be accessed on [https://hydroinformatics.uiowa.edu/lab/hydrosignal/](https://hydroinformatics.uiowa.edu/lab/hydrosignal/)

 1. Access the HydroSignal web interface.
+[Link](https://hydroinformatics.uiowa.edu/lab/hydrosignal/)
 2. Create a new account or log in.
 3. Navigate to the "Devices" section and create a new device registration with "Add New" link.
 <p align="center">